 Dan likes to think of himself as a wildly successful unpaid writer, while devoting considerable time to worthy efforts such as avoiding exercise, cleaning up after his children and tinkering with his automobiles that are abundant in character and uniquely devoid of any real monetary value.

-Bryan is a native of south Saint Louis, where he attended Holy Cross Lutheran Grade School and was graduated from Lutheran High School South.
-He holds an Associate Degree (AAS) in Funeral Service Education from Forest Park Community College.
+Bryan is a native of south Saint Louis, where he attended Holy Cross Lutheran Grade School and Lutheran High School South.
+He holds an Associate Degree (AAS) in Funeral Service Education from St. Louis Community College.

 He lives in the City of St. Louis with his wife, Amanda, his Malamute dog, Eva, and his two Guinea Pigs.
-Amanda is a school teacher at the Eagle College Preparatory School in Fox Park, St. Louis City.
+Amanda is a school teacher at EAGLE College Preparatory Schools.
 Bryan has been serving the St. Louis community with humility and kindness since first entering the funeral service profession at John L. Ziegenhein & Sons in November, 1999.

 John was born and raised in South St. Louis City in the historic Soulard Neighborhood, the forth of nine children, to the late Lawrence and Wanda Justice, who both worked as laborers.